 Eastern Shore Personal Injury Lawyer

 When you put your trust in the Law Offices of Richard J. Serpe, PC, you can rest easy knowing we’ll act with your best interests in mind.
 With open ears and hearts, our team is eager to help you in your hour of need.
-The Law Offices of Richard J. Serpe, PC has helped victims of accidents for over 34 years.
+The Law Offices of Richard J. Serpe, PC has helped victims of accidents for over 37 years.
 Contact us today for a free consultation.
+Call or text 757-233-0009 anytime.

 Helping victims on the Eastern Shore and all of Virginia: Northampton County: Belle Haven, Cape Charles, Cheriton, Eastville, Exmore, Nassawadox, Oster, and Bayview.
 Accomack County: Accomac, Belle Haven, Bloxom, Chincoteague, Hallwood, Keller, Melfa, Onancock, Onley, Painter, Parksley, Saxis, Tangier, and Wachapreague.